hillaabra/multinational-retail-data-centralisation/README.md

             print("Something went wrong when initialising the UserData child class.")
 ```

-This enabled a streamlined and easily scalable implementation of the ETL process in the package's main script, where each dataset-specific class is imported and instantiated:
+This enabled a streamlined and easily scalable implementation of the ETL pipeline in the package's main script, where each dataset-specific class is imported and instantiated:

 ```python
 # db_setup/__main__.py